 Consumer packaging is an integral part of marketing.
-Companies should devote appropriate time and thought into packaging materials and designs.
-Packaging is often the first impression made upon a customer.
+Companies should devote appropriate time and think into packaging materials and designs.
+The packaging is often the first impression made upon a customer.
 There are multiple packaging options available for companies to consider when choosing a packaging option.
 We want to be sure when considering a packaging option common customer complaints are avoided.

 #1 Consumer Packaging Complaint - Can Not Open

 Customers can spend months saving for a special, meaningful product they want to purchase.
 The last thing they want is to wait longer trying to figure out how to open the package.
 This commonly found problem has even adopted a new term, "wrap rage".
 Clamshell packaging is one of the most commonly hard-to-open packaging materials.
 Customers often need scissors to open the packaging.
 Some consumers complain about being injured from rigid clamshell packaging.

 As a business owner it is important to focus on a packaging material that is affordable, tamper resistant, yet easy for consumers to open.
 Keeping products secure during transport while reducing tampering will help to decrease product loss.
 A few packaging options to consider are:

 Corrugated and Paper Packaging - Corrugated packaging composes a large part of retail packaging.
 Boxes are an excellent option for containing and securing products.
 Boxes also offer that ability to brand packaging and add extra pop on the shelves.
 Boxes are also easy to open and a great option to consider when considering a packaging material.